lqueryvg/sud/readme.txt

     different solving techniques.

-    For example, to detect Single Position, we could create an index on a constraint group which, for each value not yet found, lists which of the constraint group's cells the value could occur in.
-Then, as soon as the length of any of those lists is reduced to 1, there can only be one cell which can contain that value, so the position of the value it known.
+    For example, to detect Single Position, we could create an index on a constraint group which, for each value not yet found, lists the cells the value could occur in.
+Then, as soon as the length of any of those lists is reduced to 1, there can only be one cell which can contain that value, so the position of the value becomes known.

     Therefore the index would need to be notified whenever a cell value or its candidates change.

+    (Perhaps an Index *is* a more general form of a constraint group?
+I.e. perhaps a constraint group should be generalised into a single candidate index?)

 Solving Techniques